Kaleidophon/deep-significance/README_RAW.md

 ### General recommendations & other notes

 * Naturally, the CDFs built from `scores_a` and `scores_b` can only be approximations of the true distributions.
 Therefore, as many scores as possible should be collected, especially if the variance between runs is high.
+If only one run is available, comparing sample-wise score distributions like in scenario 3 can be an option, but comparing multiple runs will **always** be preferable.

 * `num_samples` and `num_bootstrap_iterations` can be reduced to increase the speed of `aso()`.
 However, this is not recommended as the result of the test will also become less accurate.
 Technically, $\epsilon_\text{min}$ is a upper bound